akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ## How to create a family?

-**Families are used to gather attributes that are common to several products.** The [completeness](/articles/what-is-the-completeness.html) of your products is also defined at the family level.
+**Families are used to gather attributes that are common to several products**.
+The [completeness](/articles/what-is-the-completeness.html) of your products is also defined at the family level.
 To create a new family, follow these steps:
 1. Go to `Settings/Families`
 1. Click on `Create family`